Instructor: Zuoliu Ding

 Examinations: There will be two mid-term tests and one final.
 Each of these exams is worth 100 points.
 There will be no make-ups.
 Midterm 1 will cover Chapters 1 - 5; Midterm 2 will cover Chapters 6 - 9.
 The final will cover Chapters 10 - 13.
 Parts of the Chapter 14, 15, 16, or 17 may be considered as selective.
 The format of these exams will consist of multiple choice, fill-in-the-blanks, code tracing, diagramming, and function designing and implementations.

 Programming Exercises: There will be small problems to solve in programming for each class session (a two-hour lesson), which are mainly selected from the Programming Exercises in the text.
 They are worth about 5 points each.
 I may provide starter kits downloadable from Assignments for some projects.
 You can create your own design to solve the problem without caring starter kits, as long as you follow assignment requirements.
-You must submit your assignment for both code and documented explanations required in the textbook.
+You must submit your assignment for both code and documented explanations required.
 Submitting your programming work in Email is highly preferred.
 The assignments will be graded on organization, correctness, and level of professional quality.
 You may be required to answer questions regarding your code to make sure that you understand the problem and you do the programming yourself.
 Copying others' program is considered as cheating with zero point received.

 Extra Credits: We have optional programming exercises nearly for each chapter, which can be additional problems to consider with bonus points.
 You are encouraged to solve these problems to obtain extra credits, as long as you have potential to face more challenges.
 There might be essays assigned to write for designated topics that will evaluate your ability in analysis and comprehension of concepts.
 The seminars or quizzes might be scheduled according to teaching pace and content.
 You are always encouraged to present your own opinion, point of view, and code description in your assignments, as well as in classroom discussions.